Dachau concentration camp: After liberation

 Authorities worked night and day to alleviate conditions at the camp immediately following the liberation as an epidemic of black typhus swept through the prisoner population.
 Two thousand cases had already been reported by 3 May.

 By October 1945, the former camp was being used by the U.S. Army as a place of confinement for war criminals, the SS and important witnesses.
 It was also the site of the Dachau Trials for German war criminals, a site chosen for its symbolism.
 In 1948, the Bavarian government established housing for refugees on the site, and this remained for many years.
 Among those held in the Dachau internment camp set up under the U.S. Army were Elsa Ehrich, Maria Mandl, and Elisabeth Ruppert.

+After 1948, when hundreds of thousands of ethnic Germans were expelled from eastern Europe, it held Germans from Czechoslovakia until they could be resettled.
+It also served as a military base for the United States, which maintained forces in the country.
+It was closed in 1960.

 The Kaserne quarters and other buildings used by the guards and trainee guards were converted and served as the Eastman Barracks, an American military post.
 After the closure of the Eastman Barracks in 1974, these areas are now occupied by the Bavarian Bereitschaftspolizei (rapid response police unit).

 Deportation of Soviet nationals

-By January 1946, 18,000 members of the SS were being confined at the camp along with an additional 12,000 persons, including deserters from the Russian army and had number who had been captured in German Army uniform.
+By January 1946, 18,000 members of the SS were being confined at the camp along with an additional 12,000 persons, including deserters from the Russian army and a number who had been captured in German Army uniform.
 The occupants of two barracks rioted as 271 of the Russian deserters were to be loaded onto trains that would return them to Russian-controlled lands, as agreed at the Yalta Conference.
 Inmates barricaded themselves inside two barracks.
-While the first was able to be cleared without too much trouble those in the second building, set fire to it, tore off their clothing in an effort to frustrate the guards, and linked arms to resist being removed from the building.
-Tear gas was used by the American soldiers before rushing the barrack, only for them to find that many had committed suicide.
+While the first was able to be cleared without too much trouble, those in the second building set fire to it, tore off their clothing in an effort to frustrate the guards, and linked arms to resist being removed from the building.
+Tear gas was used by the American soldiers before rushing the barracks, only for them to find that many had killed themselves.

 The American services newspaper Stars and Stripes reported:

-“The GIs quickly cut down most of those who had hanged themselves from the rafters.
-Those still conscious were screaming in Russian, pointing first at the guns of the guards, then at themselves, begging to us to shoot.”
+The GIs quickly cut down most of those who had hanged themselves from the rafters.
+Those still conscious were screaming in Russian, pointing first at the guns of the guards, then at themselves, begging to us to shoot.

-Ten of the soldiers were successful in their bid to commit suicide during the riot while another 21 attempted suicide, apparently with razor blades.
+Ten of the soldiers killed themselves during the riot while another 21 attempted suicide, apparently with razor blades.
 Many had "cracked heads" inflicted by 500 American guards, in the attempt to bring the situation under control.
+One of those injured later died in a hospital.
+The New York Times reported on the death with the headline, "Russian Traitor Dies of Wounds".